Mubarak-baka/ELECTRIC_APP/README.md

 # Setup Instructions
 Clone the repository: git clone [*https://github.com/Mubarak-baka/ELECTRIC_APP*] Navigate to the directory:
+Install dependencies:
-Install dependencies: npm install
+npm install
 npm install react-router-dom
 npm install react-Toastify
 npm install Font Awesome
 Run the app: npm start

 ## Usage
+Browsing Products:
-Browsing Products: View products by category and filter based on preferences.
+View products by category and filter based on your preferences.
 Adding Items to Cart: Add items to your cart directly from the product page.
-Deleting Products and carts from the box selection Trail your Order all through to the checkout
+Deleting Products and carts from the box selection.
+Trail your Order all through to the checkout.
-Update Details of products
-Account for the products selected for purchase
+Update Details of products.
+Account for the products selected for purchase.

 ## Future Enhancements
 M-Pesa Integration: Enable mobile payments, automatic confirmations, and transaction tracking.